 Questions; questions; questions and hopefully all will be answered here:

-Now as I begin to write, this is an open study and one which I am sharing, for the time being, as an on going exercise.
-I am doing this because at this moment in time I am not fully convinced one way or the other as to what Paul is actually saying here or that WE should be bringing our bodies into subjection, unless of course he’s speaking to the unconverted.
-The thing is, I do believe there are some very questionable issues going on here, even to the extent of thinking this passage to be a corruption by addition – an addition by The Hellenised Roman Cult, so not Paul’s words at all.
+Now as I begin to write this article I must explain that it is an open study, and one which I am sharing for the time being, as an on going exercise.
+I am doing this because at this moment in time I am not fully convinced one way or the other as to what Paul is actually saying here or that WE should be bringing our bodies into subjection unless of course he’s speaking to the unconverted.
+The thing is, I do believe there are some very questionable issues going on here, even to the extent of thinking this passage to be a corruption by addition – an addition by The Hellenised Roman Cult and promulgated by the Cainite-Judeo-Christian Religion, so possibly not Paul’s words at all.

 Here below is the passage of so called Holy Scripture and I say ‘so called’ because, until proven otherwise, I believe it to be suspect.
 However, not so suspect, at this stage, as to say that it should be expunged completely.
 I say this because it may have been tampered with by the men of the Graceless Cainite-Judeo-Christian Religion and changed from the meaning Paul had originally intended.
 Here are the verses in question:

-The most conspicuous thing here in these verses is the absence of The Holy Spirit, for nowhere here does Paul (if these actually are Paul’s words) invoke the name of The Holy Spirit in his strivings and the attempted subjections of his body and yet elsewhere Paul says this:
+NOTICE!!
+The most conspicuous thing here in these verses is the absence of The Holy Spirit, for nowhere here does Paul (if these actually are Paul’s words) invoke the POWER known as The Holy Spirit in his strivings and the attempted subjections of his body and yet elsewhere Paul says this:

-So this immediately brings in the question of who Paul was speaking to, for to not invoke the name of The Holy Spirit would perhaps suggest a newbie audience is present, because to talk of The Holy Spirit straight away would be too meaty a subject for these new uninitiated listeners.
+So this immediately brings in the question of who Paul was speaking to, for to not invoke the POWER known as The Holy Spirit would perhaps suggest a newbie audience is present, because to talk of The Holy Spirit straight away would be too meaty a subject for these new listeners.

-If we take the other view that these people are converts, does Paul as a Messenger of Yashua Anointed mind the things of the flesh or the things of The Spirit?
+If we take the other view that these people are converts, does Paul as a Messenger of Yashua Messiah mind the things of the flesh or the things of The Spirit?
 And why does Paul not mention the power of The Holy Spirit whilst engaged in the arduous rigours of all this running and chasing after this prize?
-Is he suggesting that it’s all down to him and his own strength or that he is not yet saved?
-Is he now teaching the false doctrine of there being a possibility of our losing our salvation if we’re called, chosen and born of God?
+Is he suggesting that it’s all down to him and his own strength or even that he is not yet saved?
+Is he now teaching the false doctrines of salvation by works and/or there being a possibility of our losing our salvation if we’re called, chosen by The Father and born of God?

-Paul is supposedly using an analogy of the ancient Olympic Games whilst describing our walk with Yashua Anointed (or our run with Yashua Anointed if these alleged words of Paul are to be believed), but how does that work, for I have never felt that I am in competition (war) with anyone other than The Devil and his agents, or that I am running in a race?
+Paul is supposedly using an analogy of the ancient Olympic Games whilst describing our walk with Yashua Messiah (or our run with Yashua Messiah if these alleged words of Paul are to be believed), but how does that work? for I have never felt that I am in competition against anyone other than The Devil and his agents, or that I am running in a race!
 In Truth, I cannot relate to this metaphor at all.
-My walk with Yashua Anointed consists of my resting in His Sabbath Rest, for I have entered into that Rest:
+My WALK with Yashua Messiah consists of my resting in His Sabbath Rest, for I have entered into that Rest:

 1 Corinthians 9:24-25 (KJV) Know ye not that they which run in a race run all, but one receiveth the prize?
 So run, that ye may obtain.
 25 And every man that striveth for the mastery is temperate in all things.
 Now they do it to obtain a corruptible crown; but we an incorruptible.